-Despite these challenges, 2023 was an very successful year with operating revenues of \$15,005,372 which is highest revenue achieved by the Club in over a decade.
-The earnings before interest, tax, depreciation and amortisation (EBITDA) was a profit of \$1,690,477 with a net loss of \$336,350.
+Despite these challenges, 2024 was a very successful year with operating revenues of \$15,683,101 which is highest revenue achieved by the Club in over a decade.
+The earnings before interest, tax, depreciation and amortisation (EBITDA) was a profit of \$2,185,550 with a net loss of \$128,142 after depreciation.
 The Club remains in a strong financial position with a strong revenues and a healthy balance sheet which will enable us to keep re-investing in the future of the Club.

-This result is thanks to the ongoing support of you, our loyal members, including the 1,832 new members who joined throughout they year taking our total membership numbers to just shy of 20,000.
+This result is thanks to the ongoing support of you, our loyal members, including the 4,424 new members who joined throughout they year taking our total membership numbers to just over 24,500.
+That's an incredible 21% increase in 12 months which is largely thanks to our new digital membership card and fully online sign up process!